 It is unlikely that this policy would have any significant effects in respect of sites protected pursuant to the Habitat or Birds Directive.
 This policy would also have no discernible impact on water quality of local watercourses or waterbodies and hence the provisions of the Water Framework Directive.
 Designating green spaces would also not have any tangible effect in respect of air quality within air quality management areas.
-Designation could make a slight contribution in respect of EU and national objectives to halt biodiversity decline by 2020.
+Designation could make a slight contribution in respect of EU and national objectives to halt biodiversity decline by 2020 by providing long term protection to areas of green infrastructure).
 It would have negligible effects in respect of securing a 20% reduction in greenhouse gas emissions by 2020 (as large scale growth is controlled through other policies in the plan).
 In respect of waste, the EU requirements are that waste should be in absolute decline and that landfilling of waste should be near zero by 2020.
+Again the designation of green spaces would be unlikley to effect waste generation or treatment.